guoyue0412/Propeller_project_linux_version/README.md

-# Propeller Simulation via QBlade DLL Interface
+# Propeller Simulation via QBlade SO Interface

-This repository contains a Python-based simulation pipeline for evaluating propeller aerodynamic performance using [QBlade 2.0.6.4](https://qblade.org/).
+This repository contains a Python-based simulation pipeline for evaluating propeller aerodynamic performance using [QBlade 2.0.8.6](https://qblade.org/).
 It supports batch simulations across different **RPM**, **wind speed**, and **inflow angle** conditions, and allows for **parametric geometry modification** based on control points or direct section data.

 Plot functions are needed to visualize the results.